 In order to apply, Administrative/Technical staff are required to download and fill in the application form which must be signed by the Head of Department/Dean/Director.

 The following documents are required in order to apply:

 • Application Form

-• Official invitation letter from the hosting Institution confirming the dates of the mobility period.
+• Official invitation letter from the host institution confirming the dates of the mobility period.

-• Staff Mobility for Teaching - Mobility Agreement to be delivered abroad.
-The Mobility Agreement must be endorsed by both institutions.
+• Staff Mobility for Training - Mobility agreement to be carried out abroad.
+(The agreement must be endorsed by both institutions).

-When filling out the application form, academic staff are advised to read the information below, regarding the Duration of Mobility and the Eligible Activities Abroad.
+When filling out the application form, Administrative/Technical staff are advised to read the information below, regarding then Duration of Mobility and the Eligible Activities Abroad.